 The potassium content in prune juice helps balance the levels of sodium in the bloodstream.

 According to estimates, hypertension may be responsible for almost half of the cases of ischemic heart disease worldwide.
-Fewer than 2 percent of adults in the United States consume this amount of potassium.
+Fewer than

 Protecting bone strength

 Dried plums contain a range of plant compounds that may promote bone strength.

 This area of bone health is still under investigation.
 Although research is yet to provide significant evidence of this benefit, including prune juice in the diet is unlikely to cause adverse effects.

 As part of traditional medicine, people used prunes as a remedy for hepatitis, a liver infection.

 However, more research is necessary to explore the full potential of prune juice as a treatment in liver health.